sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/181_Creating_and_managing_the_connection.md

 exports.mongoConnect = mongoConnect;
 exports.getDb = getDb;
 ```
-This way we'll first try to use use the connection (`getDb`).
+This way we'll import and try to use the connection (`getDb`).
 If this throws an error, we'll create a connection (`mongoConnect`) and then use `getDb`.

 This is a good pattern.
 [Code/Commit](https://github.com/exemplar-codes/online-shop-with-nosql-mongodb/commit/a0e061c4294ee11922e7d8336372214e16c42c65)

 ## Create on first interaction - philosophy of MongoDB
-Sequelize, or SQL requires the database or table to be present before a CRUD op can be done.
+Sequelize, or SQL requires the database or table to be present before a create op can be done.
 This is not the case with MongoDB.
 A create call in MongoDB will create all preceding layers automatically, if they don't exist.